padiketeku/EnvMonMod/EMM-Prac-2-Landcover Mapping.md

 ```

 Since we now have the image to classify and training and test data, the next thing to do is to train a Random Forest classification model.
-Random Forest is a widely used machine learning algorithm in remote sensing classification tasks, as it is less sensitive to over prediction [(Belgiu and Drăguţ, 2016)] (https://doi.org/10.1016/j.isprsjprs.2016.01.011)
+Random Forest is a widely used machine learning algorithm in remote sensing classification tasks, as it is less sensitive to over prediction [(Belgiu and Drăguţ, 2016)] (https://doi.org/10.1016/j.isprsjprs.2016.01.011).
+You can read more about random forest via the resources [here](https://einsteinmed.edu/uploadedfiles/centers/ictr/new/intro-to-random-forest.pdf) and [there](https://www.sciencedirect.com/science/article/pii/S0924271616000265).

 ```JavaScript